 Lovely Leaf Lights

 Have your children make these festive tealight candle holders.
 Just glue some paper leaves onto a paper band around the neck of a candle holder.
-Light the candle and voila.
-Beautiful Thanksgiving crafts for preschoolers that magically transform into a dinner candle.
-Impressive table decor your kids will be proud to have made.
+Light the candle and voila: beautiful Thanksgiving crafts for preschoolers that magically transform into a dinner candle.
+This craft results in impressive table decor your kids will be proud to have made.

 Turkey Toes Free Printable

 This printable craft is perfect for all that candy corn you have leftover from Halloween.
-It seems to be one of the most disliked candies of all the Halloween options.
 You may love candy corn, or you may hate it, but it works well with this fun Thanksgiving craft perfect for preschoolers.
-Give your kids a laugh and bag up some turkey toes for some holiday fun.Continue to 5 of 19 below.
+Give your kids a laugh and bag up some turkey toes for some holiday fun.Continue to 5 of 18 below.

 You and your children can practice your origami skills with these fun and easy turkeys.
 All you need is some sturdy paper and an afternoon free for crafting.
 Use your paper turkeys to decorate your table on Thanksgiving.